neoid-gem/neoid/README.md

 Please create a [new issue](https://github.com/elado/neoid/issues) if you run into any bugs.
 Contribute patches via pull requests.
 Write tests and make sure all tests pass.

+### Heroku Support

+Unfortunately, as for now, Neo4j add-on on Heroku doesn't support Gremlin.
+Therefore, this gem won't work on Heroku's add on.
+You should self-host a Neo4j instance on an EC2 or any other server.

 ## To Do